4TWIGGERS/react-native-fresh-refresh/README.md

 ## Prerequisites

-You are going to need to have reanimated v2 and react-native-gesture-handler installed in your project.
+You are going to need to have `react-native-reanimated` v2 and `react-native-gesture-handler` installed in your project.

 ## Step 2